 Now is a good time to assess your professional and personal goals and determine exactly what you are looking for in a new job.
 What would make you happy?

-Goal #4: I will audit my online presence
+Goal #4: Audit your online presence

 You can assume all potential employers will review your LinkedIn profile.
-Some will also look at other online channels to see if they can form a more complete picture of you as a candidate.
-If you use the same screen name on multiple sites, connecting the dots may be fairly easy.
+Some will also look at other channels to see if they can form a more complete picture of you as a candidate.
+Consider how you present yourself on social media and online forums.
+You may need to do some digital housecleaning.

 Make sure all information is current and accurate and presents you in the best possible light.
 If there’s anything you wouldn’t want a potential employer to see — photos from a recent vacation or your unfiltered thoughts about a sports team’s poor performance, for example — review your privacy settings.